DDrew73/491h/labs/lab6/lab6.md

 # Lab 6: Accelerometer Inclination Sensing: The Tilt-a-Maze

-Many transducers/sensors convert incoming stimulus into a change in their resistance (e.g., thermistors, photocells, and strain gauges).
-In this lab, we will work with a force sensitive resistor (FSR) and turn it into the key component for a dynamic game you can play with a friend!
-Along the way, we'll learn a bit about characterizing variable resistance sensors and doing some coarse online filtering.
+Tilt detection using an IMU (inertial measurement unit) is critical to a huge number of products - the Wii-mote, quadrotors, and commercial aircraft, to name a few.
+The three-axis MEMS accelerometer is a critical component of the IMU.
+In this lab, we will show how the measurements from your IMU can be used to calculate and visualize tilt angle in real time.

 ## Objectives
-- Understand how variable resistance sensors can be used in practice
+- Understand how a 3-axis accelerometer can be used to detect tilt angle
-- Learn some basic characterization and calibration techniques for noisy sensors
-- Understand the interaction between readout circuit design and full-scale range of a sensor
+- Understand different ways of improving the accuracy of tilt detection (e.g., moving average, dc offset correction)
-- Learn to implement non-blocking, dynamic code for multiple sensor streams
+- Learn how to interface with sensor breakout boards using I2C

 ## Materials
 - Arduino Nano ESP32
 - USB cable
 - Breadboard
-- 10k resistor
+- MMA8451 3-axis accelerometer breakout board
-- FSR
+- Potentiometer
 - MM jumper wires

 ## Deliverables
-- A "Thumb War" game which keeps track of two players' input and signals a WIN (red for Player 1, blue for Player 2) when a randomized input condition is reached for a set time duration, then resets.
+- A functional "Tilt-a-Maze" ASCII game which stops the virtual ball from moving through walls, cycles through a list of mazes when a goal is reached, and has dynamic sensitivity adjustment with a potentiometer.

 ## Extensions
-- Make an ASCII display with a persistent scoreboard that displays over serial, to keep track of multiple games in a row (e.g., "best two out of three")
+- Make it so that your virtual "ball" can jump over walls if you press a button.
+- Add a moving obstacle (a "monster") which the player cannot touch.
+- Procedurally generate new mazes without having to specify them beforehand.

 ## Instructions